justinchoi001/liferay-learn-0/docs/commerce/2.x/en/user-guide/catalog/creating-a-virtual-product.md

 # Creating a Virtual Product

-A virtual product is any non-physical product.
-For example, the product is downloaded rather than shipped: a music file, a video, or an electronic publication.
+A virtual product is any downloadable product or has a set duration.
+Examples include a music file, a video, or an electronic publication.
 Virtual products could also include warranties and service contracts.
 Virtual products may be sold individually or in a Grouped Product.

 ## Roadmap